 Incredibly fluffy keto cranberry muffins are made with coconut flour and sweetened with stevia.
-They are pretty, delicious, and healthy!
+They are so pretty and delicious!

 It’s hard to be a food blogger.
 For the past two weeks, I’ve been eating muffins every single day for breakfast, going through several versions until I reached perfection. 😂

 It was worth it though!
-I am very happy with these keto cranberry muffins.
+I am very happy with these muffins.
 Their crumb is tender and fluffy, and they are dotted with just the right amount of soft, juicy cranberries.

 Sweet breakfast foods are not ideal